zhenxian/TCPIP-Stack-Implementation/README.md

 The first step to review and re-produce the works of my most admired technical writer:  W. Richard Stevens

-basic demand: read carefully of the original three volumes books, totally understand the codes.
+Basic demand: read carefully of the original three volumes books, totally understand the codes.

-to extend: understanding the original tcpdump codes
+Extend demand: understanding the original tcpdump codes

-duration: 15/10/2015-15/11/2015
+Duration: 15/10/2015-15/11/2015

-next: ipv6 suite, FreeBSD book
+Next: ipv6 suite, FreeBSD book